-I work with families in an effort to help each family member to have a voice and involvement in solving whatever problem a family is having.
+I worked with families in an effort to help each family member to have a voice and involvement in solving whatever problem a family is having.

-I provide insight into problems with communication, unresolved conflict, and the assumptions and judgments that each member brings to each argument over and over again.
+I provided insight into problems with communication, unresolved conflict, and the assumptions and judgments that each member brings to each argument over and over again.

 Because better communication can be taught, there is a great likelihood that we can improve your dynamic, especially if the family wants to change.

 How Family Counseling Works